Odd thermodynamic limit for the Loschmidt echo: General scheme

 \section{General scheme}

-Our result follows a series of works that have shown striking differences in spin chains with an even or odd number of sites in a static setting, in a seeming violation of the usual assumption that boundary conditions are irrelevant in the thermodynamic limit.
-For instance, it was shown that the usual finite order parameter that exists for even $N$ can turn to zero for odd $N$~\cite{Maric2019} or acquire an incommensurate modulation over the chain~\cite{Maric2020CP}, with a first-order boundary phase transition separating the two behavior.
+Our result follows a series of works that have shown striking differences in spin chains with an even or odd number of sites in a static setting, in a seeming violation of the usual assumption that boundary conditions are irrelevant in the thermodynamic limit for systems with a finite correlation length (for critical systems the role of boundary conditions has been understood long ago, see, for instance, Refs. \cite{DiFrancesco:1997nk,PhysRevE.67.056129}).
+For instance, it was shown that the usual finite order parameter that exists for even $N$ can turn to zero for odd $N$~\cite{Maric2019} or acquire an incommensurate modulation over the chain~\cite{Maric2020CP}, with a first-order boundary phase transition separating the two behaviors.
 Moreover, as the order parameter can vanish on both sides of a phase transition, and be substituted by a string order, the nature of a second-order QPT can change with the addition of a single site~\cite{Maric2021modify}.
 While these results are recent and related to a static setting, they spring from the established spectral difference of frustrated systems which directly lends itself to a dynamical analysis.

 In fact, a deeper insight in the time behavior of the LE can be obtained by expanding the initial state in terms of the eigenstates $\ket{n}$ of the perturbed Hamiltonian $H_1$:

 In the general (nontrivial) case, the state $\ket{g}$ is not an eigenstate of the Hamiltonian $H_1$ and thus several coefficients $c_n$ assume a non-vanishing value, and the time evolution of the LE depends on their relative weights.
 Roughly speaking, we can arrange the possible behaviors into two large families.
 The first is made of the cases in which one of the coefficients is much greater, in absolute value than the sum of all the others.
 Denoting by $\ket{0}$ the eigenstate of $H_1$ for which $c_n$ reaches the maximum, from eq.~\eqref{LEExp} we recover that the LE will be characterized by oscillations with an average value close to the identity and oscillation amplitudes bounded from above by $(1-|c_0|^2)|c_0|^2$.
 On the other hand, if none of the $c_n$ dominates over the others, we can obtain an evolution characterized by a more complex pattern with larger oscillation amplitudes.